thingsboard/thingsboard.github.io/_includes/docs/reference/circuitpython-client-sdk.md

 ```
 {: .copy-code}

-Before communicating with the cloud, make sure your device is connected to the network.
+Before communicating with the ThingsBoard, make sure your device is connected to the network.
 The above code assumes that the Wi-Fi connection is already established.
 More about how you can establish Wi-Fi connection can be found in the [Networking in CircuitPython](https://learn.adafruit.com/networking-in-circuitpython/networking-with-the-wifi-module).

 - First we make sure that Wi-Fi is connected and print the device's IP address.
 This is important because the MQTT client needs an active network connection to communicate with ThingsBoard.